With An Epic Low Of 9 Points, Under Armour Has UN's SDGs Butchered, But It's Dusting Itself Up

 Overall Company Score: 9%

 Despite harsh assessments, UA was named as one of Unifi Inc’s REPREVE® Champions Of Sustainability (2020).
-By incorporating REPREVE (Unifi’s recycled fibre), UA has recycled the equivalent of 69 million bottles, offsetting the use of petroleum to produce virgin fibre.
+By incorporating REPREVE (Unifi’s recycled fiber), UA has recycled the equivalent of 69 million bottles, offsetting the use of petroleum to produce virgin fiber.
 In addition to this, UA has partnered with Conservation X Labs — a Washington, DC-based innovation and technology company to launch the $650,000, Microfiber Innovation Challenge.
-The competition is dedicated to solving microplastic pollution by replacing plastic-derived textiles with non-toxic, biodegradable alternatives and/or develop improved textile manufacturing processes to decrease microfiber shedding.
+The competition is dedicated to solving microplastic pollution by replacing plastic-derived textiles with non-toxic, biodegradable alternatives and/or developing improved textile manufacturing processes to decrease microfiber shedding.

-The Greenhouse Gas (GHG) Protocol recognises three groups or 'Scopes' to categorise the greenhouse gas emissions.
+The Greenhouse Gas (GHG) Protocol recognizes three groups or 'Scopes' to categorize greenhouse gas emissions.
 Scope 1 covers direct emissions from owned or controlled sources.
-Scope 2 houses indirect emissions from the generation of purchased electricity, steam, heating and cooling consumed by a company.
+Scope 2 houses indirect emissions from the generation of purchased electricity, steam, heating, and cooling consumed by a company.
 Scope 3 includes all other indirect emissions that occur within the company’s value chain.
 Under Armour revealed three basic commitments to reduce its negative environmental impacts as a promise to a greener future.
 According to the Science-Based Targets Initiative (SBTi), Under Armour commits:

-To reduce absolute Scope 1, 2 and 3 greenhouse gases (GHG) emission by 30%
+To reduce absolute Scope 1, 2, and 3 greenhouse gases (GHG) emissions by 30%

 To run all facilities to 100% renewable energies by 2030